kupferco/shopping/proxy-server/README.md

 ### API Endpoints
 - **`POST /api/tts`**: Handles text-to-speech requests.
 - **`POST /api/stt`**: Handles speech-to-text requests via HTTP (currently unused in favor of WebSocket).
 - **`POST /api/gemini`**: Sends user input to the Gemini API and retrieves a response.
-Optionally clears conversation history when `clear: true` is passed.
 - **`GET /api/gemini/history`**: Retrieves the conversation history for a given session.
+Optionally clears the history when `clear=true` is passed in the query string.
 - **`POST /api/gemini/system-prompt`**: Updates the system prompt for a session.
 - **`GET /api/gemini/system-prompt`**: Retrieves the current system prompt for a session.